kasslent/clc-digital-skills/_lessons/module-1.1.md

 >
 >1.
 Create a general page structure using the appropriate tags
 * header, navigation menu, main content, footer, sidebar, etc
+> If you need some help <a href="exercises/module1/page-structure.html" download>download</a> the sample project html for inspiration.
 >1.
 Add some content!
 Images, paragraphs, headings.
 >
 >Not sure what to write?
 Use placeholder text or images.